Hamuko/cum/README.md

 ### Config

-Config is stored at `~/.cum/config.json` and is automatically created with default values when the program is ran for the first time.
+Config is stored at `~/.cum/config.json` and overwrites the following default values.
+Cum will not write login information supplied by the user at run-time back to the config file, but will store session cookies if any exist.

 ```javascript
 {